 Step 1: Downloading Data Files from FTP Server

-As touched on earlier, in terms of data transfer security, SFTP is a lot more secure than FTP.
+As mentioned earlier, SFTP is a lot more secure than FTP in terms of data transfer security.
 Hence, this section is going to list the steps of establishing a connection to an SFTP server that has the data files and has them downloaded to the local machine.

 - Connecting to the SFTP server

-On successful execution of that command, the prompt will likely ask for the password of that username.
+Upon successful execution of that command, the prompt will likely ask for the username’s password.
 Once that is provided and authenticated, the prompt will change to SFTP, indicating a successful connection established with the server.

 - Downloading the data files

 Once you are in the SFTP server, you need to navigate to the directory that has the data files.
-To understand the current directory location you can use the command pwd (stands for present working directory), and to navigate to a different folder/directory, the cd (stands for change directory) command (cd *directory_path*) can be used.
-Similarly, to view the current path on the local machine and to change the local machine directory, the commands lpwd and lcd can be used, respectively.
-After getting to the required local directory, the following get command will download the file onto the local machine – get *filename* ex: get test.csv
+To understand the current directory location, you can use the command pwd (stands for present working directory), and to navigate to a different folder/directory, the cd (stands for change directory) command (cd *directory_path*) can be used.
+Similarly, to view the local machine’s current path and change the local machine directory, the commands lpwd and lcd can be used, respectively.
+After getting to the required local directory, the following get command will download the file onto the local machine –get *filename* ex: get test.csv

 or in case of multiple files to be downloaded together,